jadonpratik999/CODSOFT/README.md

-# CODSOFT
+# 💼 CodSoft AI Internship Projects
+Welcome to my GitHub repository for the AI Internship at CodSoft!
+This repo contains the projects and tasks completed as part of the internship, showcasing practical applications of Artificial Intelligence and Machine Learning using Python and popular frameworks.

+🧠 Internship Overview
+During this internship, I worked on a variety of AI-focused projects that demonstrate skills in:
+Machine Learning (Supervised & Unsupervised Learning) Data Preprocessing & Feature Engineering
+Deep Learning (Neural Networks, CNNs)
+Model Evaluation & Optimization
+Real-world Problem Solving using AI

+📁 Projects Included
+📊 Iris Flower Classification – ML classification using scikit-learn 🤖 AI Chatbot – A simple rule-based or NLP-powered chatbot 🧠 Handwritten Digit Recognition – Deep Learning using MNIST dataset with TensorFlow/Keras 📉 Stock Price Prediction – Time series forecasting with LSTM

+Each project folder contains:
+Source Code
+Dataset (or link)
+README with explanation
+Outputs/Results

+🔧 Tech Stack
+Python
+NumPy, Pandas, Matplotlib, Seaborn
+Scikit-learn, TensorFlow/Keras, NLTK
+Jupyter Notebooks

+🌟 Acknowledgements
+Thanks to CodSoft for providing this internship opportunity and helping me gain hands-on experience in AI and ML.

-:  🔹 CodSoft Python Projects Welcome to the CodSoft Python Projects repository!
+🔹 CodSoft Python Projects Welcome to the CodSoft Python Projects repository!
 This repository contains a collection of Python-based projects completed as part of the CodSoft Internship/Training Program.
 Each project showcases practical implementations of core Python concepts, problem-solving skills, and real-world applications.

 🧮 Dark Themed Scientific Calculator App
 This is a sleek, modern desktop calculator application built using Python and Tkinter, featuring both basic and scientific modes.
 Designed with a stylish dark/light theme toggle, it brings a smooth user experience with hover effects, calculation history, and auto-clear logic.